Tangerine-Community/Tangerine/docs/developer/reverse-proxy-for-developers.md

 The final step:

-`openssl x509 -req -in tangy.test.csr -CA myCA.pem -CAkey myCA.key \
--CAcreateserial -out tangy.test.crt -days 825 -sha256 -extfile tangy.test.ext`
+`openssl x509 -req -in tangy.test.csr -CA tangy.test.pem -CAkey tangy.test.key -CAcreateserial -out tangy.test.crt -days 825 -sha256 -extfile tangy.test.ext`

-We now have three files: tangy.test.key (the private key), tangy.test.csr (the certificate signing request, or csr file), and tangy.test.crt (the signed certificate).
+We now have four files: tangy.test.key (the private key), tangy.test.csr (the certificate signing request, or csr file), tangy.test.pem (your root certificate), and tangy.test.crt (the signed certificate).
 We can configure local web servers to use HTTPS with the private key and the signed certificate.

 # Using local-ssl-proxy